Not an American user?

-- "NBA Jam TE" -- Informal Name
+- "NBA Jam TE" -- Informal title

-- "NBA JAMトーナメントエディション" -- Japanese Spelling
+- "NBA JAMトーナメントエディション" -- Japanese spelling

 Part of the Following Groups

 |Just Games Retro||Jaguar||Mar 29, 2009||80|

 There are currently no topics for this game.

-TriviaOriginally Acclaim wanted to add players from the Mortal Kombat game as hidden players, but they had to be removed cause the NBA found them not suited to their image.
+- Originally Acclaim wanted to add players from the Mortal Kombat game as hidden players, but they had to be removed because the NBA found them not suited to their image.

-A legal issue prevented the name Michael Jordan making an appearance in the game.
+- A legal issue prevented the name Michael Jordan making an appearance in the game.
 Look what Acclaim has done instead: Jordan's Bulls team-mate Ron Harper is the named player, but the picture is of Jordan.

-Due to Charles Barkley's licensed game Shut up and Jam, he does not appear in the game
+- Due to Charles Barkley's licensed game Shut up and Jam, he does not appear in the game